 Also known as the CPU (central processing unit) by Intel and CPU and APU (accelerated processor unit) by AMD, this is the computer's "brain," responsible for processing information.
 Performance is the most important factor, and is determined primarily by the number of cores it has and its clock speed.

 Intel and AMD are the dominant processor manufacturers.
 Within each company's product lines are various processor families.
-Intel's include the Atom, Celeron, Pentium, and second- and third-generation Core; while AMD's include the Sempron, Athlon II, Phenom II, E-Series, A-Series, and FX.
+Intel's include the Atom, Celeron, Pentium, and second-,third-, and fourth-generation Core; while AMD's include the Sempron, Athlon II, Phenom II, E-Series, A-Series, and FX.
 Intel's new CPUs are the third-generation Core i3, i5, and i7.
 They're setting a new standard in desktop performance by adding an automatic speed boost when needed and improved graphics and video capabilities.
 These processors are also available in laptops.
-AMD's new processors are called Fusion.
-The A Series of Fusion integrates discrete graphics into the processor.
+AMD's new top processors are called A Series Elite.
+The A Series Elite integrates discrete graphics into the processor.
 As a result, you can play more challenging video games on these computers without needing separate graphics.
 They also add an automatic speed boost when needed and improved graphics and video capabilities.

 Power consumption is another important factor when choosing a processor, especially for laptops--lower power consumption translates to longer battery life.

 When buying a computer, make sure it has a processor that will be fast enough to handle your needs.
-Whether you're buying a desktop or a laptop, avoid computers that use the AMD Athlon Neo, Turion Neo, or Sempron processor, and the Intel Atom or Celeron processor.
-For basic tasks such as browsing the Web and checking e-mail, opt for a low-end dual-core processor such as the Intel Pentium or AMD Athlon/Turion X2.
-If you plan to use your desktop or laptop for entertainment, such as watching videos or playing games, get a faster processor such as the Intel Core i5 or AMD Phenom II or A6.
-If you're a gamer or plan to edit high-definition (HD) video, buy a computer with a high-end processor such as the Intel Core i7 or AMD A Series.
+Whether you're buying a desktop or a laptop, avoid computers that use the AMD Athlon Neo, Turion Neo, or Sempron processor, and the Intel Atom.
+For basic tasks such as browsing the Web and checking e-mail, opt for a low-end, lower-prcied processor such as the Intel Pentium, Celeron, or AMD A4 or A6.
+If you plan to use your desktop or laptop for entertainment, such as watching videos or playing games, get a faster processor such as the Intel Core i5 or AMD A8.
+If you're a gamer or plan to edit high-definition (HD) video, buy a computer with a high-end processor such as the Intel Core i7 or AMD A10 Series.
 For less-intensive uses such as productivity tasks, the Intel Core i3 should suffice.
-For a netbook, stick to the slow but efficient Intel Atom processor.